 In its 2015 report, Results Policies and practices for successful schools volume II, PISA attempted to identify effective teaching of science in schools.
-Online commentators have criticised the fact that PISA’s own findings suggested teacher-directed instruction was more effective but included enquiry-based instruction as part of its definition of effective teaching.
+Online commentators have criticised PISA suggesting it has downplayed findings suggesting teacher-directed instruction was more effective than enquiry-based instruction, but included enquiry-based instruction as part of its definition of effective teaching.

 Schleicher’s blog appears to accept this criticism suggesting that: